A Guide To Celebrate Christmas In Paris 2025 From A Local

 Take A Day Trip To Disneyland Paris

-Check out my Disneyland Paris day trip guide to plan you’re perfect day there!
+Check out my Disneyland Paris day trip guide to plan your perfect day!

 Ice Skate in Paris

-Ice skating is always a fun activity in winter, and ice skating rinks pop ups around Paris during winter.
-Whether you are a pro at ice skating or have never ice skated before, it is a great winter activity to try out and a lot of fun!
+Ice skating is always fun; ice skating rinks pop up around Paris during winter.
+Whether you are a pro at ice skating or have never ice skated, it is a great winter activity and a lot of fun!

 Here are ice skating rinks in Paris: